edworld95/prework-study-guide/README.md

 # prework-study-guide
-a study guide for course pro-work
+a study guide for course pre-work